4.5 564 Google reviews

 What is Schizophrenia Disorder?

 Schizophrenia is a mental disorder characterised by distorted thinking, emotions, and behaviours.
 Schizophrenia symptoms include hallucinations, delusions, disorganised speech, and impaired social functioning.
 Its causes involve genetic, environmental, and neurochemical factors.
+Clinicians are trained to identify what is schizophrenia during comprehensive evaluations.

-With the right diagnosis and access to thorough treatment, people with schizophrenia can live happy, productive lives and lessen the negative effects of the illness on their general health.
+With the right diagnosis and access to thorough schizophrenia treatment, people with schizophrenia can live happy, productive lives and lessen the negative effects of the illness on their general health.

 Who Does Schizophrenia Affect?